 If you’re feeling tension at the front of the knee or a large amount of work only from your quads, that seat height is a bit low.

 If you feel a dull ache at your low back, or you can feel your hips rocking a bit, that saddle is likely too high.

 Using the same images track to a point where the crank arm is forward-horizontal and look to the knee.

-Now take your bike out for a few short spins, and bring your Allen keys with you.
-A few small tweaks can help finalize a good position.
-But don’t overdo the first couple of rides, or you’ll be minimizing the opportunity for proper and painless adaptation.
+Now take your bike out for a few short spins, and bring your hex keys with you.
+A few small tweaks can help finalise a good position, but don’t overdo the first couple of rides or you’ll be minimising the opportunity for proper and painless adaptation.

 Make the saddle work for you

 All of this has been under a major assumption that your saddle properly supports your sit bones.

 So, does it?
 Do you feel definitive pressure on the two sit bones of your pelvis?
 If not, it could be for two reasons:

 - Your saddle shape or width aren’t matching your anatomical structure, or